MichaMichalski/automatic-blog-writing-with-deep-learning/README.md

 In order to create high quality texts it makes sense to take a look at the approches of such company and after figuring out how they work, make some changes in order to accomplish your goals.

 Feel free to check out the presentation `My_final_project_at_spiced.pdf`.

+I took this project as my final presentation for my graduation at [Spiced Academy](https://www.spiced-academy.com/).
+Thanks for the great learning experience and the outstanding support of the amazing teachers!